 The professional designing your vehicle signs will need to know your vehicle make, model and year.
 This information is essential for planning the available space for the van graphics.

 You'll need to provide basic details, such as business name, contact details, what kind of services you offer, brand colours and logo, if applicable.

 You need to specify your budget - van graphics can be anything from economical and straightforward to very complex, like complete van wrapping.
 It's better to agree on a cost upfront than be surprised with a bill higher than expected.

 Any special requirements

-Vehicle magnets are a quick and cheap way to brand the vehicle.
-They're easily removable but they can also potentially fly off the van if not applied correctly.
+Vehicle magnets are a quick and cheap way to brand a vehicle.
+They're easily removable, but they can also potentially fly off the van if not applied correctly.
 For businesses that want a real wow factor, van wraps are an excellent option.
 They are durable and long-lasting but also more expensive.
 Your graphics designer will advise you on the best-suited option for your business and within your budget.
 The signwriter will also know what materials are best suited and will advise accordingly.

 Deciding on the signwriting design for your vehicle lease

 Choosing colours, fonts, and styles can be a bit overwhelming.
 So instead, follow our advice to create van signwriting that's professional and attractive.

 Choose the right font and colours for signwriting a leased vehicle